Americans Abroad: Weekend Roundup

 Eredivisie

-Haji Wright, VVV-Venlo — Another positive shift from Wright.
-On Saturday, the 21-year-old started and played 70 minutes in VVV-Venlo’s 2-1 win over FC Groningen.
+Sergino Dest, Ajax — Dest started at right back in his first edition of “De Topper,” starring as Ajax drew 1-1 at PSV Eindhoven.
+Dest played the full 90 minutes and had an assist on Dusan Tadic’s goal.

-Sergino Dest, Ajax — Fresh off international duty, Dest dressed but didn’t play in Ajax’s 4-1 thumping of Heerenveen.
+Haji Wright, VVV-Venlo — The 21-year-old striker came off the bench in the 71st minute of VVV’s 1-0 loss to Willen II.

-Desevio Payne, FC Emmen — The U-23 MNT fullback was left out of FC Emmen’s 18 this weekend.
+Desevio Payne, FC Emmen — The U-23 MNT fullback was left out of FC Emmen’s 18 once again.

 Ligue 1